Facebook touts success in revamped pages for brands

+* U.S. drilling rises for record 21 weeks (Updates prices, adds comment)

-SAN FRANCISCO Facebook's efforts to make its social network a friendlier place for businesses and popular brands are off to a strong start, the company said.
+SAN FRANCISCO, March 13 Facebook's efforts to make its social network a friendlier place for businesses and popular brands are off to a strong start, the company said.

 Eight million brands, from carmakers to rock bands, switched to Facebook's new Web page format 10 days after the revamped pages were introduced at a splashy launch event in New York last month, according to Facebook.